 - 1/8 Teaspoon Salt

-- Place a baking sheet in in refrigerator to chill while you make the batter.
-It’s only needed if you think you are working in a hot environment.
+- Place a baking tray in the refrigerator to chill while you make the batter.
+(It’s only needed if you think you are working in a hot environment.)

-- Add the egg yolks and vanilla extract and beat until incorporated.
+- Add the egg and vanilla extract and beat until incorporated.

 - Scrape down the sides of the bowl as needed.

-- If your dough is soft, keep it in the fridge for atleast half an hour.
-Consistency of dough should be as in the picture below.
+- If your dough is soft, keep it in the fridge for at least half an hour.
+You should be able to press the cookies without exerting too much pressure.

-- Do keep at least 1 inch space in between as they will enlarge after baking.
-See below, I should have kept more space.
+- Do keep at least 1-inch space in between as they will enlarge after baking.

 - Bake cookies for 11-14 minutes or until the edges are a bit brown.

-- Store it in an air tight container.
-They remain good for 15 days, but best consumed as soon as possible for maximum crunch.
+- These cookies remain good for 15 days, but best consumed as soon as possible for maximum crunch.